How an AI Customer Service Chatbot Saves Your Team 40+ Hours a Week

 What percentage of your team's day is spent on work that genuinely needs them?

-That's not a hiring problem.
-It's a systems problem and an ai customer service chatbot is exactly how you fix it.
+The thing is, that’s not a hiring problem, it’s a systems problem, and setting up a solid AI customer service chatbot is exactly how you fix it.

 Why Support Teams Are Losing the Volume War

-Freshworks' CX benchmark data shows that AI-enabled companies resolve tickets in 32 minutes on average, while teams without AI can take up to 36 hours.
-That's the difference between a support team customers trust and one they complain about publicly.
+Also, Freshworks' CX benchmark data shows that AI-enabled companies resolve tickets in 32 minutes on average, while teams without AI can take up to 36 hours.
+That's the difference between a brand people trust and one they complain about on Twitter.

-The foundational question every support leader needs to answer isn't "how do we hire more?"
+At the end of the day, the question isn’t "how do we hire more?"
 It's "what should a human actually be doing?"
-If you want the full picture on where AI fits into that answer,using AI Customer Service is the place to start.
+If you want the full picture on where AI fits into that answer, using AI Customer Service is the place to start.

 What an AI Customer Service Chatbot Actually Takes Off Your Plate

-This is where most businesses underestimate what's possible.
-They picture a bot that handles three FAQ questions and breaks on the fourth.
-That's not what a modern ai customer service chatbot does.
+This part is where most businesses underestimate what's possible.
+They picture a bot that handles three FAQ questions and breaks on the fourth, but that's just not how it works anymore.
+A modern ai customer service chatbot is way more capable than those old-school versions we're all used to.

 What Automated Support Desk Looks Like